2017 NBA Re-Draft: How Would Loaded Class Shake Out One Year Later?

 17. Milwaukee Bucks: Luke Kennard, SG (D.J.
 Wilson, PF)

-The Bucks’ playoff hopes were doomed because of the lack of quality 3-point shooting around superstar forward Giannis Antetokounmpo, and Kennard, who shot 41 percent from beyond the arc as a rookie, certainly would improve that weakness.
+A lack of quality 3-point shooting around superstar forward Giannis Antetokounmpo doomed the Bucks’ playoff hopes, and Kennard, who shot 41 percent from beyond the arc as a rookie, certainly would improve that weakness.

 18. Indiana Pacers: Jarrett Allen, PF (T.J.
 Leaf, PF)